daryll-ko/daryll-ko/README.md

 <div align="center">

   >
   > Truth had gone, truth had gone, truth had gone.
   >
   > Ah, now truth is asleep in the darkness of the sinister hand.
   >

   _Zero Escape: Nine Hours, Nine Persons, Nine Doors_

 </div>

 <h2>🙍🏻‍♂️ Hi!
 I'm Daryll.</h2>

-I'm a CS student specializing in web development (primarily frontend) and theoretical CS (theory of computation, algorithms & data structures).
+I'm a computer science student who specializes in computational theory and web development.

-My life philosophy is all about simplicity and organization, and I use what I learn to continuously develop this.
+My life philosophy is centered on simplicity and organization, and I think CS is a fantastic field to explore in order to develop this philosophy.

-I also love writing, metacognition, and Japanese culture.
-Coding is cool, but these have made the experience even cooler!
+My hobbies include thought-dumping, learning about learning, and raving about Japanese culture.
+Programming is cool and all, but these seemingly divergent activities have only made the journey cooler!

-Anyways, I could go on and on about any of these, but I think it'd be better to let you take a look around for yourself.
+I could go on and on about these things, but I think it'd be better to let you take a look around for yourself.

 Life is about enjoying the journey, and I hope this place gives you a glimpse of how I do so! ꒰ ･‿･๑ ꒱